nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

   acme_server: https://acme-v02.api.letsencrypt.org/directory
 ```

+You must specify:

-You must specify an email address that Let's Encrypt will associate the generated certificate with and whether to use the [staging server](https://acme-staging-v02.api.letsencrypt.org/directory) or [production server](https://acme-v02.api.letsencrypt.org/directory).
+- an email address that Let's Encrypt will associate the generated certificate with, and
+- whether to use the [staging server](https://acme-staging-v02.api.letsencrypt.org/directory) or [production server](https://acme-v02.api.letsencrypt.org/directory).

 In general you should use the production server, as seen above.

 :::note
-You can generate the above configuration automatically by using the `--ssl-cert-email <your-email-address>` flag when you ran `nebari init` to initialize your project.
+You can also generate the above configuration automatically by using the `--ssl-cert-email <your-email-address>` flag when you run `nebari init` to initialize your project.
 :::

   </TabItem>